arvigeus/AZ-204/Topics/CosmoDB.md

 - **Consistent prefix** - Readers might be a bit behind, but they always see things in order.
 Good for situations where sequence matters, like following a chain of events.

 - **Eventual** - Readers might see things out of order (non-consistent) or slightly old, but it eventually catches up.
 Best when speed and availability are more important than immediate consistency, like a social media like counter.
+Lowest latency and highest availability.

 ### Managing consistency levels